ZeeJay94/Learn-github/README.md

 # Learn-github
-This repository is for learning GitHub
+This repository is to get started with github.
+Happy learning!